antl3x/antl3x/minirepos/func/README.md

 # 🕺 `func`

-`func` let you declare functions with stricted type checking arguments that are validated in run-time using `zod`.
+`func` allows you to declare functions with strict type-checked arguments that are validated at runtime using `zod`.

 ```typescript
 const sum = func({